Patton Village, Texas: "Speed trap" history

 The newly elected mayor, 66-year-old Robert Devaney, announced on Tuesday May 17, 1988 that he was going to shut down the municipal court that had processed speeding tickets.
-90% of Patton Village's revenues had originated from the "speed traps" processed by the court and enforced by the then 20-member Patton Village Police Department.
+Ninety percent of Patton Village's revenues had originated from the "speed traps" processed by the court and enforced by the then 20-member Patton Village Police Department.
 The department had continued to maintain a speed trap along U.S. Route 59.
 Devaney criticized the community for relying on "speed trap" revenues and said that his community may give amnesty to drivers with speeding tickets and that it may be able to reduce the police budget since it no longer uses the speed trap.
 Devaney also requested for an audit and an investigation.
 Devaney and the Patton Village city council members closed the Patton Village marshal's office; that agency served warrants.
 Devaney said that after the audit was completed, the marshal's office would reopen with fewer staff members.

-In 1989 Valigura promoted House Bill 243, which would force municipalities with fewer than 5,000 residents each to only have traffic ticket revenues account for 30% of each municipality budget.
+In 1989, Valigura promoted House Bill 243, which would force municipalities with fewer than 5,000 residents each to only have traffic ticket revenues account for 30% of each municipality budget.
 Patton Village was in District 16, Valigura's district.
 In response to the proposed bill, Judy Lennon, the Patton Village mayor, lobbied in an attempt to have the bill blocked.
 On Wednesday May 10, 1989, the Texas House passed the bill with no opposition.
 Weller said that " jealous citizens of nearby Humble, Conroe and Cut and Shoot" had pressured Texas state legislators into passing the bill.
 In response, the police chief, David Broussard, engaged in a hunger strike, supposedly only drinking "...coffee, water and an occasional beer...", for 12 days beginning on May 24, 1989.
 Broussard hoped to cajole Governor of Texas Bill Clements into vetoing the bill.
 Lloyd Oliver, the city attorney of Patton Village, threatened to legally challenge Valigura's bill in court and said that it "discriminates against towns under 5,000 population."
 Ultimately Clements signed the bill into law.
 The pre-Valigura law 1989 Patton Village budget had a projection of $297,700 in total revenues, with 79%, $236,000, to originate from the municipal court issuing citations.
 Valigura's law took effect on September 1.

-Since then, the Patton Village authorities tried to overhaul the community's image.
+Since then, the Patton Village authorities have tried to remake the community's image.
 As of June 1989, police officer vehicles had rooftop lights, and police officers no longer hide in underbrush.
 From January–October 2016, the city handed out 3,404 tickets and citations, totaling $525,000.